marcuxyz/curlify/README.md

-The gem convert ruby requests(net/http) into curl command.
+The gem converts ruby requests to curl

 ## Installation